RishabhParakh/Acko-Vehicle-Insurance-Purchase-Prediction/README.md

 This project addresses both **current and future needs** of the company:
 - In the short term, I delivered **actionable insights** from the 2022 data and built a **high-performing model** to predict customer purchase intent.
-- In the long term, I developed a **fully automated machine learning pipeline** that retrains models on new data and serves predictions in real time — without any manual intervention.
+- In the long term, I developed a **fully automated machine learning pipeline** that retrains models on new data and keeps performance consistently high without manual intervention.

-The pipeline integrates seamlessly with MongoDB and AWS, making it **cloud-ready, self-improving, and scalable** to support Acko's growth.

-What started as a data analysis exercise evolved into a complete ML engineering and deployment solution — tailored to Acko’s real-world operational needs.

 ---